 With the national student loan debt totaling $1 trillion dollars and steadily growing, many prospective students are looking for cost-effective routes to a postsecondary degree.
-While attending a public college as an out-of-state student has traditionally meant an exorbitant price hike (CollegeBoard.org reported that out-of-state students paid an average of $13,819 more than their in-state peers in 2014-15), many public institutions are leveling the playing field by offering competitive rates for all students; some offer residents and non-residents the same tuition, while others charge only slightly more.
+While attending a public college as an out-of-state student has traditionally meant an exorbitant price hike (CollegeBoard.org reported that out-of-state students paid an average of $15,650 more than their in-state peers in 2017-18), many public institutions are leveling the playing field by offering competitive rates for all students.
+Some offer residents and nonresidents the same tuition, while others charge only slightly more.

-The list below features the 50 colleges and universities offering the lowest out-of-state tuition in the U.S. Our goal is to provide a data-driven resource for financially-minded students wanting to leave their home state.
+The list below features 50 colleges and universities offering the lowest out-of-state tuition in the U.S. Our goal is to provide a data-driven resource for financially minded students wanting to leave their home states.

 Students from outside Nebraska pay just one dollar more per credit hour than residents, making an education at Chadron State College an affordable option.
 Knowing each credit hour costs just under $200, students can use the institution's online calculator to understand the exact price of their education.
 CSC is also recognized for providing cost-effective room and board options, with the average package costing $5,760 per year.